jamesdiacono/JSValid/README.md

 A definition of the word "wun" may be found [here](http://howjavascriptworks.com/sample.html).

+### valid.wun_of(_validator_object_, _classifier_)

+The appropriate validator is chosen according to some characteric of the subject.
+This can produce a more focused report.

+The _validator_object_ contains the validators.
+The property names are the classifications.
+The _classifier_ function is called with the subject, and ideally returns a classification string (or number).
+The _classifier_ may indicate that the subject is unclassifiable by throwing an exception or returning a value which is not a string (or number).

+The subject is permitted if it classifies as and conforms to wun of the validators.

+    function valid_mail() {
+        return valid.wun_of(
+            {
+                letter: valid_letter(),
+                parcel: valid_parcel(),
+                postcard: valid_postcard()
+            },
+            function classifier(subject) {
+                return subject.size;
+            }
+        );
+    }

 ### valid.all_of(_validator_array_, _exhaustive_)

 The __all_of__ validator permits only values which conform to every validator in the _validator_array_.
 It runs the validators in sequence, stopping at the first violation (unless _exhaustive_ is `true`).